Table of Contents

 The functional identity and brand personality of these products should be evident in their packaging design.
 This could include features like shine enhancers, being hygiene-oriented, offering double the shine, or extra power for eliminating germs, all of which should be clearly indicated.
 The size and benefits should also be displayed on the label information.

-Bottle and Label Design for Glass and Mirror Cleaning Solutions
+Bottle and Label Design for Glass and Mirror Cleaning Solutions sample

 6. Plastic or Cardboard Packaging Design for Hand Soaps